Frequently Asked Questions

 -

-Everyone who buys a ticket will be asked about their accessibility needs, and we really do try to accommodate them.
 We are particularly used to our community having sensory issues, and we do our best with requests around particular use of sound (limited use of background music music during classes), lighting (many classes operate with soft lighting) and smells (we use unscented candles, but do often have incense burning, so let us know if that’s a concern).

 The downstairs main room is carpeted with soft, good quality carpet, and has mats, pillows and soft blankets available for resting and self-soothing.
 Most events will have a quiet room or somewhere with a lower sensory profile where you can get away.